brujoand/digitaltekst/README.md

-nortid
+Digitaltekst
 ======

 A simple pebble watchface, in norwegian text

-Based on the fuzzytime, but then it evolved a bit.
+Based on the nortid watchface.
-So now it's not fuzzy.